Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Update 19 days later: This rum liqueur has great flavor, but is so disgustingly sweet that it cannot be consumed any way.
 For a Mai Tai, I would rather use orange juice instead of this syrup.
 I now drop my rating from a 6 to a 4.
 (Notice that I never use the word "cloying" to describe excessive sweetness.
 No one has ever accused me of being a gentleman, since I have always been brutally honest.)

 Very nice from the bottle to the finish.
 Excellent flavor, ya it’s not your typical rum but take it for what it is and you will enjoy it.
-I like it neat or you can head a shot to you current rum and coke and kick it up a notch.
+I like it neat or you can float a shot to your current rum and coke and kick it up a notch.
 Great price at 15$.
 Good stuff.

 Probably the best of the Bayou line.
 However, this to me is more like a rum version of Grand Marie or Cointeau.
 After trying it I put it in in some home-aid daiquiris with capt morg, and pineapple coconut daquori mix.